library(tidyverse)

 geom_bar(position = "fill") + facet_wrap(~ class)

-geom_bar doesn’t allow a y, but vote0 doesn’t have the frequency column that we were using for the y, so we just take it out.
+doesn’t have the frequency column that we were using for the y

 Extra 2: The Labour Party in the UK is like the NDP here, in that it has strong ties with “working people”, trades unions in particular.
 The Conservatives are like the Conservatives here (indeed, the nickname “Tories” comes from the UK; the Conservatives there were officially known as the Tories many years ago).
 Many people are lifelong voters for their party, and would never think of voting for the “other side”, in the same way that many Americans vote either Democrat or Republican without thinking about it too much.
 Our parliamentary system comes from the UK system (vote for a candidate in a riding, the leader of the party with the most elected candidates becomes Prime Minister), and a “landslide” victory often comes from persuading enough of the voters open to persuasion to switch sides.
 In the UK, as here, the parties’ share of the popular vote doesn’t change all that much from election to election, even though the number of seats in Parliament might change quite a lot.
 Provincial elections in Canada work the same way; you might remember that the current (as of 2022) Conservative majority in Ontario came from less than 40% of the vote.